metrumresearchgroup/2023-ACoP-14-gene-therapy/README.md

     - Common myeloid progenitors (CMP) number of division.
 The amplification was decreased to 8.
 It was estimated based on the flux from in and out of CMP.

         - Influx.
 This is from MPP.
-Amongst all the efflux from MPP, the ratio between CMP : CLP is 1:180 ([Busch et al., 2015](https://www.nature.com/articles/nature14242)), thus we could assume ~ 114k of MPP goes to CMP per day.
+Amongst all the efflux from MPP, the ratio between CMP : common lymphoid progenitor (CLP) is 1:180 ([Busch et al., 2015](https://www.nature.com/articles/nature14242)), thus we could assume ~ 114k of MPP goes to CMP per day.

         - Efflux.
 This was based on the estimation from RBC dynamics.

         Assuming mouse RBC lifespan = 40 days, RBC count = 10M per uL, with 2mL blood, then the total RBC count in mouse = 10M * 2k = 20B.
 For each day, the RBC death was 20B/ 40 = 500M.
 Assuming 32 times amplification at CFU-E stage and 16 times of amplification at BFU-E stage, we calculated that CMP efflux to BFU-E ~800k.

-        With influx:efflux ratio ~ 8, we estimated that CMP has 3 times of division (i.e. amplification = 8).
+        With influx:efflux ratio ~ 8, we estimated that CMP underwent 3 times of division (i.e. amplification = 8).

 3. Other modifications